Art History Undergraduate Courses

 In order for the internship to receive credit, students will need to have the semester project approved before the start of the semester.
 They should submit a short (one to two paragraphs) statement of the project, signed by both the student and the supervisor of the internship to the Director of Undergraduate Studies.
 This statement must include a description of the project including relevant activities and a clear educational goal for the internship.
 Appropriate internships might include contribution to the planning or research for an exhibition, developing curatorial files on collections, assisting with a publication, developing educational materials, or other substantive activities that offer the opportunity for learning more about the practice of art history, cultural work that engages with objects, and publications.
 Other areas are possible but the project should be discussed with the Director of Undergraduate Studies well beforehand.

 Most internship will be for one semester only; the maximum amount of credit possible for an internship is one full credit.
 Students should request to register for either FAH481H1 or FAH481Y1.
 Students may not register for both.

 With the exception of U of T Art Museum internships, at the end of the internship, for credit to be given, students will write a report (two to three pages) on the experience, to be submitted to the Director of Undergraduate Studies by the end of classes of the semester in which the internship was taken.

 Summer Abroad Programs

 Studying original works of art and architecture is a key component in the history of art.
-The Department of History of Art offers, through Woodsworth College, courses abroad on a regular basis and encourages students to consider enroling in these.
-Courses are offered on a rotating basis; please consult the Woodsworth College’s Summer Abroad website, the department’s website, and the registration handbook for information on specific courses offered in any given year.
+The Department of Art History offers, through Woodsworth College, courses abroad on a regular basis and encourages students to consider enroling in these.
+Courses are offered on a rotating basis; please consult Woodsworth College’s Summer Abroad website, the department’s website, and the registration handbook for information on specific courses offered in any given year.

 Study Elsewhere Programs